Space Mountain Ultimate Guide – Disney World Magic Kingdom

 Basically speaking, Space Mountain is a fast, bone-rattling roller coaster in the dark!

-Space Mountain is a FastPass+ attraction and it is highly recommended that you use one.
-During the day, average wait times are between 50 – 100 minutes.
+Lightning Lane access for Space Mountain is available for purchase as an Individual Attraction Selection.
+During the day, average standby wait times are between 50 – 100 minutes.

-If you do not have a FastPass, try going first thing in the morning or last thing in the evening.
+If you are not purchasing Lightning Lane access, try going first thing in the morning or in the evening.

 You must be at least 44 inches (112 cm) tall to ride Space Mountain.